 SDG11: SUSTAINABLE CITIES AND COMMUNITIES

-During 2021, the Faculty of Civil Engineering made a significant contribution to the creation of more sustainable cities and communities by participating in the following projects: The development of a model for predicting the behavior of children pedestrians in the urban transport network, Transport infrastructure as a function of sustainable urban mobility and Concept for decision support in the sustainable management of urban environments.
-To effectively use resources, reduce pollution, and generally encourage the sustainable development of cities, in November 2021, the Faculty of Tourism and Hospitality Management organized a lecture on the topic of Local self-government – city management.
-The mayor of Opatija analyzed the current and future position of the city of Opatija and answered the students’ questions.
-The Faculty also participates in various professional and scientific projects and research whose goal is to ensure the sustainability of destinations and local communities.
-Through the project Sustainable cities as carriers of economic development, the urban challenges faced by cities are analyzed and the goal is to provide solutions for improved use of resources, reduction of pollution, and further progress and sustainable growth.
+To efficiently use resources, reduce pollution and generally encourage sustainable development of cities, in November 2022 the FMTU organized lectures on the topic of Local Self-Government – City Management.
+The mayor of the city of Opatija analyzed the current and future position of the city of Opatija and answered the students’ questions.
+The Faculty of Tourism and Hospitality Management also participates in various professional and scientific projects and research whose goal is to ensure the sustainability of destinations and local communities.
+Through the project, SUSTAINABLE CITIES AS CARRIERS OF ECONOMIC DEVELOPMENT, the urban challenges faced by cities are analyzed to provide solutions for improved use of resources, reduction of pollution, and further progress and sustainable growth.
+The faculty, in cooperation with the municipality of Lovran, organized a lecture on the topic “Where are cities and municipalities in the process of implementing local economic development?
+Analysis of mayors’ attitudes”.
+The lecture aimed to acquaint the local population with the concept of local economic development, with its application, all to improve the quality of life.

 SDG12: RESPONSIBLE CONSUMPTION AND PRODUCTION